 Stone said that genetic mutations in tumor tissue offer all sorts of clues about what treatments to use and how patients will fare. “(Genetic testing) is taking off very rapidly," he said.
 "For most cancers, it becomes sort of part of routine care.”

 An online poll released this week by the Huntsman Cancer Institute at the University of Utah showed that 85 percent of Americans would turn to genetic testing if they were diagnosed with cancer.
 Almost three-fourths said they would be willing to provide their genetic information to scientists for research purposes.

 Companies that perform genetic tests for cancer patients have appeared nationwide.
 Genetic tests can determine a person's risk for cancer, pinpoint certain types of cancer, and lead to more effective therapies using so-called “designer drugs.”

-The National Cancer Institute offers a comprehensive online tool for finding genetic testing services for various types of cancers.
+The National Cancer Institute offers a for finding genetic testing services for various types of cancers.
 The Leukemia and Lymphoma Society also offers resources for people living with leukemia and other blood cancers.
 Help for patients and caregivers is available online for free.

 A Paradigm Shift in Cancer Treatment

 Verma told Healthline that cancer is now understood to be a genetic disease.
 Mutations disrupt the function of a gene, which leads to development of the disease.

 “Sometimes, a mutation in gene ABC means you will do bad, but a mutation in gene XYZ means you will do better,” he said.
 “New drugs are being developed that work only for selected [genetic] mutations.”